HOW BELIEFS FORM – PART 2

 Spinoza and the title page of his book Ethics

-A claim enters our mind via one of four cognitive processes:
+Consider that a claim enters our mind via one of four cognitive processes:

 Spinoza’s theory of belief formation is that the mere entrance of a claim into our mind causes us to believe it.